Kasinje Health Center Water System Project – Malawi

 Kasinje Health Center Committee – They designed the project and will oversee its completion once materials are purchased.
 Tap users will be responsible for monitoring the condition of the taps and reporting any issues to the Health Center Committee.

 It is the hope of everyone involved that this improvement to the living situation of the Health Center workers will allow the center to attract and maintain a larger staff of nurses, medical assistants and such.
-Should the Health Center get even a couple extra people, it will have a significant effect on the treatment and care received by the people in the area.
+Should the Health Center get even a couple of extra people, it will have a significant effect on the treatment and care received by the people in the area.

 Dollar Amount of Project